noahzeisberg/FyUTILS/README.md

 # FyUTILS

-A simple python hacking and utility terminal application for windows with an integrated package manager, community driven libraries and plenty of other features.
+A simple python hacking and utility terminal application for windows including tools like a denial of service initiator, a port scanner and several more.
+FyUTILS comes with an integrated package manager, community driven librarys and plenty of other features.

 ![Language](https://img.shields.io/badge/dynamic/json?color=blue&label=Language&query=language&url=https%3A%2F%2Fapi.github.com%2Frepos%2FNoahOnFyre%2FFyUTILS&style=for-the-badge)
 ![GitHub all releases](https://img.shields.io/github/downloads/NoahOnFyre/FyUTILS/total?style=for-the-badge)